Group-9-VUW/Mission-Control/project_requirement/section-3-4.md

 The format of the incoming data will be dependent on what format the Avionics team decide on.

 #### Map Data Caching
 An internet connection at the launch site is not guaranteed.
-So prior to launch, our software should be able to cache map information of a 2k radius of the launch site.
+So, prior to launch, our software should be able to cache map information of a 2k radius of the launch site.
 That way, map data at launch can be accessed without the need for an internet connection.

 #### Minimum Map Precision
-Our software should have a minimum precision of 3 meteres on map features.
-That is, features must be no more than 3 metres away from their true position (i.e. the rocket location should always be within 3 meteres of it.)
+Our software should have a minimum precision of 3 meters on map features.
+That is, features must be no more than 3 metres away from their true position (i.e. the rockets positional data should always be within 3 meters of it.)

 #### Maximum GUI response time
 The GUI must have a response of time of less than 25 milliseconds.
 External factors such as network requests are exempt from this requirement.

 #### Rocket Data Incorporation
-Once data is recieved from the rocket (whether it is pre, during or post launch), it must be incorporated (parsed and interpreted) within our system under 100 milliseconds.
+Once data is received from the rocket (whether it is pre, during or post launch), it must be incorporated (parsed and interpreted) into our system in under 100 milliseconds.

 #### Maximum System Memory Consumption
 At its peak workload conditions, the mission control software should not be consuming more than 750 megabytes of memory at any given time.